 - Public transport to visit the surroundings of Tokyo: 10 + 20 + 25 + 50 = 105 euros.

-Thus, if you opt for Tokyo and its surroundings for the best of Japan in 3 weeks, your average budget would be between 4050 and 4150 euros.
+Thus, if you opt for Tokyo and its surroundings for your 3-week Japan trip, your average budget would be between 4050 and 4150 euros.

 Okinawa